dinanoya3/dinanoya3/README.md

 - 👋 Hi, I’m @dinanoya
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in WebDev/ML
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on React/other front end projects
 - 📫 How to reach me dinanoya3@gmail.com